HenSch90/SiD/Modul_E2_Studienanfang.md

 ao5: 5: sehr wichtig

-ao6: -12: weiß ich nicht
+mv: -12: weiß ich nicht

-mv:

 ka:

-vc: SHOW it2 IF sabsan = 1
+vc: SHOW it1 IF sabsan != 1 OR sabsan != 2 SHOW it2 IF sabsan = 1 OR sabsan = 2 SHOW it3 IF sabsan = 1 OR sabsan = 2

 av: